What is Rustic Decor?

-Finally, if you’re gunning for rustic decor with contemporary style, consider Cement tile.
+Finally, if you’re gunning for rustic decor with a contemporary style, consider Cement tile with Terra Cotta flooring.
 Reminiscent of old-world encaustic tile, there are (literally) hundreds of options in traditional and contemporary themes.
 For example, geometric patterns influence the feel of rustic decor with a modern touch of clean lines and grounded touch.

 Textiles in Rustic Decor

 varied textures & colors in rustic homes

 For example, use natural fabrics like burlap and canvas to maintain a consistent rugged theme in your home.
-If it feels earthy, looks earthy, maybe even smells earthy, use it.
+Use it if it feels earthy, looks earthy, or maybe even smells earthy.
 At its core, the rustic design uses natural and organic elements.

-Additionally, it’s easy to “soften” rustic homes through the addition of beautiful fabrics, window treatments, and floor rugs.
+Additionally, it’s easy to “soften” rustic homes by adding beautiful fabrics, window treatments, and floor rugs.
 And while earthy is a must, don’t be scared to punch it up with some splashes of accent colors – pillows, cushions, and upholstered furniture.

-Plus, woven baskets add even more texture and serve useful storage functions, too.
+Woven baskets add even more texture and also serve useful storage functions.

 Rawhide rug?
 Yes!
-It checks all the boxes for rustic decor including soft texture, natural materials, organic smells.
+It checks all the boxes for rustic decor, including soft texture, natural materials, and organic smells.

 Rustic Stone Fireplace